Strong lungs are the foundation of your child’s health. When they become blocked or infected, your child can have serious health problems.

 - Chest wall and spine disorders (scoliosis): a condition in which a sideways curve in the spine causes breathing and sleep problems

 - Child interstitial lung disease, a group of rare lung diseases that decrease your child’s ability to get enough oxygen

 We also treat children who are dependent on ventilators and other specialized medical equipment.

-OHSU Doernbecher Children’s Hospital is ranked by U.S. News & World Report for excellence in six specialties, including pulmonology.
+- OHSU Doernbecher Children’s Hospital is ranked No. 1 in Oregon by U.S. News & World Report.

 - We’re a Cystic Fibrosis Care Center staffed by pediatric pulmonologists and offering Trikafta, a groundbreaking FDA-approved medication.

 - We offer the only children’s aerodigestive center in Oregon and southwest Washington.